aprilyw/site/index.markdown

 layout: default
 ---

-this website is under construction!

-feel free to look around in the meantime.

-{% include threejs_scene.html %}
+you've found your way to my tiny namespace on the internet. feel free to explore & poke around.